atomicptr/bevy_pixcam/README.md

-# bevy_picam
+# bevy_pixcam

-A simple camera plugin for the Bevy game engine, to help with the use of pixel-art sprites.
+A simple camera plugin for the Bevy game engine (0.15+), to help with the use of pixel-art sprites.

 This crates provides a plugin to automatically configure Bevy's